×

 The successful Housing Infrastructure Fund bid also saw funding provided for the first elements of a new Rapid Transit System for Colchester.

-This will see the development of a route running from the existing Park and Ride on the A12, through the town centre, heading east to the Tendring Colchester Garden Community and a proposed new 'Park and Choose' site.
+This will see the development of a route running from the existing Park and Ride on the A12, through the city centre, heading east to the Tendring Colchester Garden Community and a proposed new 'Park and Choose' site.

 Park and Choose is an evolution of Park and Ride, creating a transport hub for people looking to access other forms of transport.
 For example, it could offer cycle storage and lockers, electric bikes, connections into the wider bus network as well as parking facilities.